anvilistas/anvil-extras/docs/guides/modules/routing.rst

       self.search(self.search_terms.text)

-This way search parameters are added to the history stack so that the user can navigate back and forward but routing does not attempt to navigate to a new form instance.
+This way search parameters are added to the history stack so that the user can navigate back and forward, but routing does not attempt to navigate to a new form instance.

 Important